dourgulf/VideoCore/README.md

 pod install
 open SampleBroadcaster.xcworkspace
 ```
-Maybe "pod install --verbose --no-repo-update" will be faster in Chinese
+Maybe "pod install --verbose --no-repo-update" will be faster in China

-Every time you update run the pod command you should do the setting modification:
+Every time yo run the pod command you should do the setting modification:

 ```
 select Pods project with VideoCore target, find "Header Search Paths" setting and remove "${PODS_ROOT}/Headers/Private" and "${PODS_ROOT}/Headers/Private/VideoCore" item